BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > painful to the touch, very hot & scorching; sensual pleasures in the
 > future will be painful to the touch, very hot & scorching; sensual
 > pleasures at present are painful to the touch, very hot & scorching;
-> but when beings are not free from passion for sensual pleasures —
+> but when beings are not free from passion for sensual
-> devoured by sensual craving, burning with sensual fever — their
+> pleasures—devoured by sensual craving, burning with sensual
-> faculties are impaired, which is why, even though sensual pleasures
+> fever—their faculties are impaired, which is why, even though sensual
-> are actually painful to the touch, they have the skewed perception of
+> pleasures are actually painful to the touch, they have the skewed
-> ‘pleasant’…”
+> perception of ‘pleasant’…”

 </div>